 WineStatistics will be evaluating wines in no particular order on no particular schedule.
 Just stay tuned and you will never miss one.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.
 The logic is simple – the more we taste, the more we learn.

-We will continue to review Wine of Moldova for the time being, with one more rosé wine from the new wave of fresh wines, released on the market this summer.
-This is a quite different rosé compared to previous ones, because it contains neither cabernet sauvignon, nor merlot grapes, instead it is made from malbec and syrah varieties – quite an unusual approach for a rosé wine from Moldova.
-The wine that we’ve selected for tonight’s tasting is Malbec & Syrah Rosé 2014 from Château Vartely.
+We continue to review Wine of Moldova and we are still on the rosé wine theme.
+Today we are going to review a wine freshly released on the market this past summer.
+But, this time we’ve selected a rosé wine that is a bit different, because it is made of neither cabernet sauvignon, nor merlot grapes, instead it is made of malbec and syrah varieties – quite an unusual approach for a rosé wine from Moldova – Malbec & Syrah Rosé 2015 from Château Vartely.

 Let’s take a deeper look at the tasting notes and the wine’s review statistics:

-The wine has a pure peach color – very bright and transparent – with the rim-color of a clear pearl shade.
+The wine has a pure salmon pink color – very bright and transparent – with the rim-color of a subtle pastel pink shade.

-The nose is strong and quite sharp, with no signs of wine faults.
-The first nose brings very clear notes of sweet fruits – strawberry, nectarine, raspberry, white cherry, red grapefruit, red apple, red gooseberry, red mirabelle and some nuanced chalkstone notes – it smells of a deep summer, somewhere in the countryside.
+The nose is rich and sweet, with no signs of wine faults.
+The first nose brings clear notes of sweet fruits: strawberry, raspberry, white cherry, red gooseberry, red currant, watermelon, sicilian orange, red grapefruit, underripe sour cherry and some subtle bitter notes of arugula.

 The wine is dry, with just some hints of residual sugar.
-It has moderate alcohol level and high acidity, which makes it taste crisp and bittersweet.
-Along with medium tannin level, the wine tastes lean, rich and elegant.
-The overall balance is good – the wine is light and refreshing – this is a fruit-forward rosé wine with a nuanced, a bit sharp, profile – delicious and fresh.
+It has moderate alcohol level, high acidity and medium tannin, which makes the wine taste fresh, crisp and fruity.
+The overall balance is fair – the wine tastes bitter-crisp, delicious and lean.
+This is a very refreshing rosé wine, elegant and zesty.

-The wine has a long finish, with a velvety, a bit zesty, aftertaste and persistent acidity – this is a fine summer wine indeed.
+The wine has a medium-plus finish, with a balanced aftertaste, that evolves from fruity-elegant to bitter-tart towards the end – this is a fine summer wine indeed.

-Last but not least, we would like to highlight here that we did really enjoyed this one – the blend is well balanced, the varieties that make the blend are wisely chosen, with nuanced individuality and character.
+Last but not least, we would like to mention the blend itself: it is quite well balanced, the varieties that make the blend are wisely chosen: were syrah adds body and structure, while malbec adds that little extra detail, that makes the wine feel whole and round, with nuanced individuality and character.
 Overall the wine feels very light, fresh and crisp – it has a nuanced, fruit-driven profile – you can really smell the summer in the glass.
-This is exactly why we love wines after all – they give us the chance to drift away from our everyday life, somewhere back in time, to those days when summer was a season long holiday.
+This is exactly why we love wines after all – they trigger some precious memories and feelings.

 WineStatistics tasting results: